difio/difio-dotcloud-nodejs/README.md

         19:55:10 [www.0] Running postinstall script...
         19:55:13 [www.0] response:200
-        19:55:13 [www.0] Monupco: Success, registered/updated application with id 10
+        19:55:13 [www.0] Difio: Success, registered/updated application with uuid 25d23384-46a8-48ce-83b0-01f4fa4c5987

 **Note**: While testing the registration code we found out that the Node.js application in dotCloud may not be accessible via http immediately.
-During that time registration to Monupco may fail!
+During that time registration to Difio may fail!
 If this happens your application will register the next time you push to dotCloud!

-- That's it, you can now check your application statistics at <http://monupco.com>
+- That's it, you can now check your application statistics at http://www.dif.io